faster-cpython/ideas/3.12/README.md

 Pyston and Cinder choose single Python functions as their base region of optimization.
 Even with inlining, this is quite limiting.

-My PhD thesis compares a tracing interpreter (HotPy) with a method-at-a-time JIT compiler that did little or no specialization (unladen swallow); the interpreter wins easily.
+My PhD thesis compares a tracing interpreter (HotPy) with a method-at-a-time JIT compiler that did little or no specialization (Unladen Swallow); the interpreter wins easily.

 #### Trace selection